jmtrafny/hpmor/CHAPTER_ONE.md

 "Spreading."
 This from Brother Marcus, who served as the closest thing the court had to a physician—though his training was more prayer than poultice.
 "The eastern ports are worst hit.
 We've closed the harbors at Londinium, but—" He spread his hands in a gesture of helplessness.

 *Closing the harbors does nothing if the sickness has already come ashore*, Arthur thought.
 He remembered old Marta, back in the village.
-How she had fallen ill three days after her son returned from the eastern markets, blood in his stool and fever in his eyes.
+How she had fallen ill three days after her son returned from the eastern markets, fever burning in his eyes and blood seeping from his nose.
 How the elders had declared her house cursed by evil spirits.
-Arthur had pointed out that everyone who caught the sickness had touched someone else who was sick—had cleaned their soiled linens or wiped the blood from their lips.
-It spread through contact, through the mingling of fluids, like poison passed hand to hand.
+Arthur had pointed out that everyone who caught the sickness had blood like Marta's son—the same dark, thick consistency, the same foul smell.
+It had to be the blood itself carrying the curse, corrupted blood passing from person to person when they touched the sick or handled their belongings.
+Like poison in a well, spreading wherever the tainted water flowed.

 The village priest had beaten him for "questioning God's punishment."